Dover Castle Photography

 By Marcus The Photographer

-Dover Castle is one of the most powerful and recognisable landmarks in Kent, standing high above the town with commanding views across Dover, the Port of Dover and the English Channel.
+Dover Castle is one of the most powerful and recognisable landmarks in Kent, standing high above the town, offering commanding views across Dover, the Port of Dover, and the English Channel.

 For a Dover photographer, the castle offers endless opportunities to capture atmosphere, history, scale and changing coastal light.
 From dramatic skies rolling across the cliffs to softer evening tones over the town, no two photographs ever feel the same.